mrsushilkumar/CS204_phase1/phase2/README.md

 1-> save all the file in same folder (input.mc ,output.txt, myRISCVSim.cpp ).
 2-> which fuction you have to perform make .mc file and save it in input file.
 3-> open myRISCVSim.cpp file compile and run it.
-4-> after running of programm all resister value and value at memory address updated in output text file.
+4-> after running of programm the resister value and value at memory address and all the other information will updated in output text file.